 The Documentation Center itself has presented more than thirty exhibitions to date.
 It has had its own exhibition hall since 2004.
 Among the highlights in terms of both content and design we can certainly mention the institution's own exhibitions "The Burden of Images: Franconia under National Socialism" in 2008; "The Track.
 The Logistics of Racial Mania" in 2010; and "Robbed of Rights.
 Robbed of Dignity.
 Robbed.
 ‘Aryanization' in Nuremberg and Fürth" in 2012.
 The multimedia installation "Summer of '14: The Terror of Modernism Is Born," with panoramic projections, took an entirely new approach to communicating its subject, while "Albert Speer in the Federal Republic" in 2017 and "The Nazi Party Rally Grounds in World War II" in 2019 presented the latest research in impressively designed settings.
 Another major draw was "Seduced, Abused and Sacrificed – The Short Life of Nuremberg Hitler Youth Paul B.," a touring exhibition produced in-house that appeared in multiple languages at museums in the United States and France.
 The institution's own "Racial Mania" show, in 2009, was the first German exhibition to appear at the Auschwitz-Birkenau Concentration Camp Memorial.

-The Documentation Center hopes to continue this record of successful work, not only with its current Interim Exhibition, but with the new Permanent Exhibition that is scheduled to open in late 2023.
+The Documentation Center hopes to continue this record of successful work, not only with its current Interim Exhibition, but with the new Permanent Exhibition that is scheduled to open at the end of 2025.